Preliminary Results for the year ended 31 December 2017

 MED2002: Eroxon® Treatment for erectile dysfunction

 MED2002, which uses our DermaSys® drug delivery system, is the development name for our topical gel for the treatment of men with ED.
 We hold patents to the product in a market worth US$5.6 billion1 for currently available treatments and have registered the brand name Eroxon®, though potential distributors may choose to use other brand names.
-MED2002's rapid onset of action means that it has the potential to become the world's fastest-acting treatment for ED.
+MED2002's rapid onset of action, with speed of onset within 10 minutes in 70 percent of intercourse attempts in our Phase II clinical trial, means that it has the potential to be the world's fastest-acting treatment for ED.

-MED2002, as a topically applied gel with a very rapid speed of onset, has the potential to be a significant product with combined forecast peak sales of more than US$1 billion in a market currently dominated by Viagra® and Cialis® which are taken orally and do not take effect for at least 30 minutes and typically one hour or more2.
+MED2002, as a topically applied gel with a very rapid speed of onset, has the potential to be a significant product with combined peak sales of more than US$1 billion in a market currently dominated by Viagra® and Cialis®, which are taken orally and do not take effect for at least 30 minutes, and typically one hour or more2.

 CSD500: Condom containing the erectogenic Zanifil® gel

 CSD500 benefits from three clinically proven claims: the maintenance of a firmer erection, maximised penile size and a longer lasting sexual experience for women.
 CSD500, which is CE Marked, represents real innovation in an industry where there has been limited new product development.
-Futura's unique intellectual property for CSD500 has been protected throughout the world through the filing and granting of a range of patents.
+Futura's unique intellectual property for CSD500 is protected in the world's most important markets by the filing and granting of key core patents.

-CSD500 was launched in Saudi Arabia in the first half by our distributor Kabey and further launches in the MENA region are planned as soon as the necessary regulatory approvals on a country by country basis are granted.
-Kabey is using the brand name Futura Max Manex Super and its promotion is based on direct retail marketing rather than an online campaign.
-Kabey will shortly receive its third shipment of stock, to date 540,000 condoms have been sold with initial feedback from users of the product being positive.
+CSD500 was launched in Saudi Arabia in the first half of 2017 by our distributor Kabey and further launches in the MENA region are planned as soon as the necessary regulatory approvals on a country by country basis are granted.
+Kabey is using the Manex brand name and its promotion is based on direct retail marketing.

-Last year we successfully modified the manufacturing process to achieve an extended shelf life for CSD500 to meet the requirements of our distribution partners.
-Both of our manufacturing partners - TTK in India and our European manufacturer - have the required approvals to ship CSD500 to any country in which the product is approved.
-During the first half of this year TTK received regulatory approval from the relevant EU Notified Body to manufacture the extended shelf life product.
-We continue to await approval from the same EU Notified Body of the extended shelf life product for our European based manufacturer, which is now our top priority with that Notified Body.
+Our two manufacturing partners - TTK in India and our European manufacturer - have the required approvals to ship CSD500 to any country in which the product is approved.
+Last year TTK received regulatory approval from the relevant EU Notified Body to manufacture an extended shelf life product and we continue to work closely with regulators to gain approval for an extended shelf life product for our European manufacturer.
+We remain hopeful of approval by the end of H1 2018 from the same EU Notified Body for an extended shelf life product for our European based manufacturer, which will be based on two years', real time data.

 Portfolio updates - Topical pain relief

 The rapid skin permeation rates offered by Futura's transdermal delivery system, DermaSys®, have created a major opportunity in topical pain relief.
-Rapid skin permeation offers potential benefits in pain management including: improved onset of action, duration and degree of pain relief.
-DermaSys® also allows the potential to have a twice daily dosing regimen which provides a compelling commercial proposition for ibuprofen which is currently dosed three to four times per day.
+Rapid and increased skin permeation offers potential benefits in pain management including: improved onset of action, duration and degree of pain relief.

-Futura has previously demonstrated statistically significant results from its two non-steroidal anti-inflammatory drug ("NSAID") programmes, TPR100 (2% diclofenac gel) and TIB200 (10% ibuprofen gel), in a clinical study.
+Futura has previously demonstrated statistically significant results over placebo from its two non-steroidal anti-inflammatory drug ("NSAID") programmes, TPR100 (2% diclofenac gel) and TIB200 (10% ibuprofen gel), in a clinical study.

-Thornton & Ross, part of STADA, holds the UK rights to TPR100, our novel diclofenac gel for pain relief.
-We expect the regulatory filing for marketing authorisation to be made by Thornton & Ross early next year.
+The UK regulatory submission of TPR100, our diclofenac gel for topical pain relief, is close to completion with filing expected in Q2 of this year by Thornton & Ross, a UK subsidiary of STADA.
 Under the terms of its licensing agreement, Thornton & Ross holds rights to manufacture, market and distribute TPR100 in the UK for the lifetime of the product's patents, which run to 2028 in the UK.

-We continue in licensing discussions in respect of the commercialisation of TPR100 outside of the UK and are also in discussions in connection with our ibuprofen based product TIB200.
-As previously stated, we do not intend to conduct any further clinical work without a clear indication of interest and commitment from potential commercial partners.
+We are also in discussions with several potential distribution partners for further licensing deals for TPR100 in countries outside of the UK.
+As previously stated, we do not intend to conduct any further clinical work, required primarily for the US market, without a clear indication of interest and commitment from potential commercial partners.